oracle-livelabs/pts/ai-vector-embedding-nodejs/labs/labs.md

 So they're free, local and fast ...plus there are over 500 sentence transformer models to choose from.

-*SentenceTransformers* is an open source Nodejs framework for modern sentence, text and image embeddings.
+*SentenceTransformers* is an open source Node.js framework for modern sentence, text and image embeddings.
 Sentence Transformers make creating embeddings for text or images simple.
 Simple text based sentence transformers tend to have the same template where the only variable is the embedding model.

 See [https://www.sbert.net/](https://www.sbert.net/) and [https://arxiv.org/abs/1908.10084](https://arxiv.org/abs/1908.10084) for more details about Sentence Transformers.